Methods for conducting a living evidence profile on mpox: an evidence map of the literature

 Description

-Background: The mpox outbreak was declared a public health emergency of international concern on July 23, 2022 by the World Health Organization after outbreaks were identified in several non-endemic countries.
-Mpox virus is an orthopoxvirus that causes mild to severe disease in humans including a pox rash and lymphadenopathy that can cause severe pain and discomfort.
-During the outbreak there was an urgent need to have up-to-date evidence on mpox to inform public health decision-making.
+Background: The mpox (formerly monkeypox) outbreak was declared a public health emergency of international concern on July 23, 2022, by the World Health Organization after outbreaks were identified in several non-endemic countries.
+Mpox virus is an orthopoxvirus that causes mild to severe disease in humans, including a pox rash and lymphadenopathy that can cause severe pain and discomfort.
+During the outbreak, there was an urgent need to have up-to-date evidence on mpox to inform public health decision-making.

 Objectives: Develop and maintain a living evidence profile (LEP) on mpox literature during the 2022 outbreak.

 Methods: A LEP was prioritized to systematically identify, classify, and synthesize new literature to provide updated evidence on epidemiological parameters including transmissibility, clinical outcomes, and protective immunity on mpox.
-A comprehensive search in Pubmed, Scopus, Europe PMC, and grey literature sources was conducted twice weekly.
-Primary evidence on mpox from January 2022 onward were included.
+A comprehensive search in Pubmed, Scopus, Europe PubMed Central (PMC), and grey literature sources was conducted twice weekly.
+Primary evidence on mpox from January 2022 onward was included.
 Study selection and data extraction were conducted by one reviewer and spot checked by a senior reviewer.
 Results were synthesized descriptively, and a confidence level was reported for each outcome.
-Case reports without new information and historical evidence were included in an accessible dataset but not the LEP.
+Case reports without new information and historical evidence were included in an accessible dataset, but not the LEP.

-Results: The LEP framework was established based on principles of risk assessment, epidemiological parameters for infectious disease modelling and consultation with experts.
-Between June 1- December 15, 2022, a continuous cycle of literature searches and data extraction fed into 23 weekly LEPs that were disseminated to global health organizations.
-As of December 15, 2022 there were 1650 articles on mpox, 680 were primary research studies or surveillance reports on the 2022 outbreak, and 503 were included in the profile.
-The presentation will highlight key features of the mpox LEP which mapped evidence to 31 different outcomes and topic areas.
+Results: The LEP framework was established based on principles of risk assessment, epidemiological parameters for infectious disease modelling, and consultation with experts.
+Between June 1 and December 15, 2022, a continuous cycle of literature searches and data extraction were fed into 23 weekly LEPs that were disseminated to global health organizations.
+As of December 15, 2022, there were 2287 articles on mpox; 687 were primary research studies or surveillance reports on the 2022 outbreak, and 496 were included in the profile.
+The presentation will highlight key features of the mpox LEP, which mapped evidence to 33 different outcomes and topic areas.